blockchainsllc/in3-docs/docs/api-c.md

 bytes_t* b_new(char *data, int len);
 ```

-allocates a new byte array with 0 filled
+Allocates a new byte array with 0 filled.

 arguments:
 ```eval_rst